TOAST-DOCS/Storage-Block-Storage/en/console-guide.md

 To prevent this situation, it is recommended to use the `nofail` option according to the [Block Storage Mounting Guide](/Storage/Block%20Storage/en/overview/#mount-block-storage) when adding additional block storage in `/etc/fstab`.

-If you have modified `/etc/fstab` incorrectly and your instance is not booting properly, please contact the Customer Center.
+If you have modified `/etc/fstab` incorrectly and your instance is not booting properly, please contact the Customer Support.